The Library offers the opportunity to succeed in service to all Jefferson County residents according to the Library’s mission statement:

-Compensatory time is limited to 240 hours, and must be used within one year.
+Compensatory time is limited to 240 hours.
 Unused compensatory time will be paid on the final paycheck of the year or upon the employee’s separation of employment.

 Recording Time Worked

-Employees are required to clock in no earlier than 5 minutes from the beginning of their scheduled workday, to clock out/in for lunch, and to clock out at the end of their shift.
+Employees are required to clock in no earlier than seven minutes from the beginning of their scheduled workday, to clock out/in for lunch, and to clock out at the end of their shift.
 Clocking in and out is not necessary for break periods.
-A five-minute grace period is allowed on check-ins.
+A seven-minute grace period is allowed on check-ins.

 For payroll purposes, clocking in/out will be rounded to the nearest quarter hour.
 However, employees who habitually clock in/out outside the grace period may face disciplinary actions.

-All employees are entitled to one fifteen-minute break for each consecutive four hours worked.
+All employees are entitled to one paid fifteen-minute break for each consecutive four hours worked.